mochi/mochikit/doc/rst/MochiKit/Signal.rst

 across all supported platforms and browsers, and provides many conveniences not available even in a correct W3C implementation.

+See the `DOM Custom Event Object Reference`_ for a detailed API description of this object.

 If you find that you're accessing the native event for any reason, create a `new ticket`_ and we'll look into normalizing the behavior you're looking for.